filip373/access/README.md

 - access app will pull the permissions repo and apply the changes to github.

 A good idea is to use `rake notify` in your CI to notify the owners that changes to the permissions repo were made.

+## Setup

+### FAQ

+#### 1. `Not Authorized to access this resource/api` while trying to run show_diff on google groups.
+- check `access/config/config`
+ google:
+   main_domain: netguru.org
+if domain is really used in setup project.
+- check `access/config/sec_config` google: client_id: and client_secret: if equals settings from console.developers.google.com, tabs: Apis -> Credentials -> OAuth.
+- check if you try to login with the proper user.
+You must login with administrator of the account.
+- remember to restart server and clean session after each attempt to fix from above steps.